 - Boosts your immune system (allowing your skin to get rid of toxins better, and making it easier to fight off acne bacteria)

-- Improves you mood (reducing stress, lowering your cortisol levels, and improving acne)
+- Improves your mood (reducing stress, lowering your cortisol levels, and improving acne)

 Get sun on your bare skin almost every day, or take 5000+ IU of Vitamin D per day, especially if you work indoors and/or live in a gray, rainy climate.
 By getting the sunshine vitamin as part of a clear-skin diet and lifestyle, you’ll notice improved overall health and a big improvement in your acne.